pohct-7604/capstone/README.md

 <br clear="left"/>

 ## Data Preprocessing
-* show the data imbalance, outliers, null values in data, and then show how to taggle these issues.
+* Populate null values in BMI attribute with the average value of the column.
-* perform label encoding on categorical data, perform standardscaler() on continuous numeric data
+* Perform label encoding on categorical data, perform standardscaler() on continuous numeric data.
-* perform smote() or other possible random sampling to make data more balance, reduce overfitting
+* Perform smote() or other possible random sampling to make data more balance, reduce overfitting.

 ## Models used in exploration
-Splitting data into training & test sets.
-Compare & evaluate results on the different ML models, check if input parameters are suitable, and which settings more appropriate to generate good training & test results
 - Logistic Regression
 - Random Forest
 - XGBoost
 - Support Vector Machine

+Splitting data into training & test sets.
+Compare & evaluate results on the different ML models, check if input parameters are suitable, and which settings more appropriate to generate good training & test results.